jimbaker/acrawler/README.md

 # acrawler

-acrawler, an asyncio-based crawler, is yet another crawler to demonstrate how to scalably crawl the web.
+acrawler, an asyncio-based crawler, is yet another crawler to demonstrate how to scalably crawl web sites.
 It can also be readily adapted to crawl APIs, such as YouTube's API.

 * To install: `make init`